Flashing Yellow Arrows |

 indicate a permissive

-resulted in turning when it wasn't safe, and problems at
+resulted in drivers turning when it wasn't safe, as well as

 intersections with span wires, far side signal requirements, or